Tutorial: Anomaly Detection Solution

 Testing the Pipeline

 Now, we will run the pipeline in Experiment mode for testing.
-This will save the model and return the plot as part of the experiment.
-First, we create an experiment, and then we execute the pipeline in Experiment mode.
+This will train the model and return the plot as part of the experiment results.
+Using the Python Toolkit, create an experiment and execute the pipeline as follows:

 execution = wizata_dsapi.api().experiment(